We may earn a commission when you buy through links in our articles. Learn more.

 Blanka

 Blanka is back, this time wearing a denim blue jumpsuit.
-His cartoon avatar from Street Fighter V can be spotted in World Tour trailer, which suggests Blanka already has a DLC costume available.
+His cartoon avatar from Street Fighter V can be spotted in World Tour trailer.
 Blanka’s Street Fighter 2 stage returns, featuring the giant tree with a large snake wrapped around it.

 Dhalsim locked in time as he poses between a soldier and an elephant